Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

 \subsection{ITEM: noIse-Tolerant Expert Model}

-The training bias of sample selection stems from the way of a self-training manner.
+The training bias in sample selection arises from the self-training approach.
 Previous works \cite{han2018co,li2020dividemix} always resort to the double-branch network to confront this problem.
 Concretely, the network is trained on the clean set that is selected by the other network.
-Motivated by Mixture-of-experts \cite{rokach2010ensemble,masoudnia2014mixture}, we propose a robust architecture that integrates multiple experts into the classifier, which independently conducts classifier learning and sample selection in a single network.
+Motivated by Mixture-of-experts \cite{rokach2010ensemble,masoudnia2014mixture}, we propose a robust architecture that integrates multiple experts into the classifier, which independently conducts classification and sample selection.

-Specifically, compared with a normal classification network with a classifier layer $f$, our network ITEM contains $f$ and a set of expert layers $\{g^1,...,g^m\}$ with size $m$.
-For robust selection, we propose to conduct existing criteria on expert layers.
-Therefore, the training objective in our framework can be summarized as
+Specifically, compared with a normal classification network with a classifier layer $f$, our network ITEM contains $f$ and a set of additional expert layers $\{g^1,...,g^m\}$ with size $m$.
+Each expert layer has the same dimension as the classifier layer, \emph{i.e.}, $\Vert f\Vert=\Vert g\Vert$.
+For robust selection, we propose to conduct existing criteria on expert layers instead of the classifier layer.
+Consequently, the training objective in our framework can be summarized as